First steps as a close contact - coronavirus (COVID-19)

 It’s important you have everything you need for staying home:

 If you need a prescription filled, arrange this with your usual pharmacist or GP.
-They can deliver it to your home or accommodation, or you can let your friend or family member know where to collect the medication.
+They can:

 Home care workers and other providers of essential services like nurses are exempt from restrictions to enter your home.
-However, if you receive these services it is important that you let the service providers know that you are a close contact and are in quarantine.
+If you receive these services it is important that you let the service providers know that you are a close contact and are in quarantine.

 If you can’t get family or friends to help you, contact the Community Recovery Hotline on 1800 173 349.